 Academic Director

-I am an American-born Chinese Bostonian who started following Jesus the Christ before the Sox broke the "Curse of the Bambino" and Brady was ever the GOAT.
-Dr. Heiser's material ironically was the catalyst that began my journey into biblical studies.
-I graduated from GCTS in May 2023 with my MDiv and am currently pursuing a DMin at GCTS.
-I became the Academic Director at Dr. Heiser's AWKNG School of Theology this year.
-Recently, I have become a part-time teaching pastor at Granite City Church in MA.
+Mike Chu is an American-born Chinese Bostonian who started following Jesus the Christ before the Sox broke the "Curse of the Bambino" and Brady was ever the GOAT.
+Dr. Michael Heiser’s material was a catalyst that began Mike’s journey into Biblical studies.
+He graduated from Gordon-Conwell Theological Seminary (GCTS) in the summer of 2023 with a Master of Divinity and is now a Doctorate Candidate for the Doctor of Ministry degree in Preaching at GCTS.
+He is also the Academic Director at Dr. Heiser’s AWKNG School of Theology since the Spring of 2023.
+He, additionally, co-hosts two podcasts, the first is with “The Divine Council Worldview Podcast” which is one of the legacy projects produced by the Michael S. Heiser Foundation, and the second is the “Ask a Scholar” podcast which is produced by the AWKNG School of Theology.
+Mike serves as a part-time teaching pastor at Granite City Church, where he and his wife Sofia attends from their home in Quincy, MA.